spollard/josh-works.github.io/_drafts/whole_messages.md

 TODO: Add some examples from Turing/Wombat slack.

+Another example - I got the following from someone I'd never exchanged messages with before, and whose name I did not recognize:

+> Hey!
+I have a few questions for you if you have some time today

+I replied with:

+> go ahead and ask the question.
+I'll answer when I can.
+We're doing a deploy right now, but no harm in asking.
+(I'm a fan of "whole messages", so you should go ahead and fire off as long of a question as you want, link to tickets, screenshots, whatever, and I'll follow up when I can.)

 ### 2. Have your job title or a job description in your profile somewhere

 Before Wombat was acquired, I had about 230 coworkers.
 Now I have 2500.
 It's _desperately_ useful for me to know who works on what team and on what product, if I get a message out of the blue from someone, or if I need to send someone a message.